SehamAlghamdi/AraTar/README.md

 You can find the code for our best experiment on AraTar for both tasks (Task 1 and Task 2), which involves fine-tuning language models, especially AraBERTv2-twitter.

-## Usage

-This corpus is intended for research purposes only.
-Please cite the relevant publications if you use AraTar in your work.

 ## Citation

 If you use the AraTar corpus in your research, please cite the following paper: